Gera1313/book-search/README.md

 ## Notes

 July 10, 2024: I am encountering errors and I need to fix them.
 The page does not display content.
+July 19, 2024: Fixed most errors, but still can't get save and delete option to pop up.

 ## Usage